-- 42. Progression Lists shall be signed by the Chair of the Board of Examiners, External Examiners and the University Liaison Officers and shall state the name of the TEI delivering the validated programme.
-Pass lists shall be signed by an appropriate University authority. - 43.
+- 44. Progression Lists shall be approved by the Chair of the Board of Examiners, External Examiners and the University Liaison Officers and shall state the name of the TEI delivering the validated programme. - 45.
+Pass Lists shall be issued by the University and shall state the name of the TEI delivering the validated programme.
+Pass lists shall be signed by an appropriate University authority. - 46.
 The transcript issued to students following the award shall state the name of the TEI delivering the validated programme.

-44. Students may appeal against a decision of the Board of Examiners or of a Committee of either the TEI or the University on an academic matter affecting them and shall be subject to the University's General Regulation VII: Academic Appeals.
+47. Students may appeal against a decision of the Board of Examiners or of a Committee of either the TEI or the University on an academic matter affecting them and shall be subject to the University's General Regulation VII: Academic Appeals.

-- 45. All validated programmes of study shall comply with Durham University's scale for the relationship of marks to awards and with the University's classification conventions as applicable to the award concerned unless otherwise stated in the Programme regulations. - 46.
+- 48. All validated programmes of study shall comply with Durham University's scale for the relationship of marks to awards and with the University's Marking and Classification Conventions as applicable to the award concerned. - 49.
 All validated programmes of study shall comply with Durham University's Qualification Descriptors.